fabiogallo01/ing-sw-2024-dicarlo-falcone-foini-gallo/README.md

 2. Insert: `java -jar Client.jar X.X.X.X UI`
    Where:
       - X.X.X.X stands for server's IP (Default: localhost => It only works for clients launched on the same machine as the server)
-      - UI can be TUI or GUI for playing with such UI (Case insensitive, default: GUI => Start GUI if no parameter is insert)
+      - UI can be TUI or GUI for playing with such UI (Case insensitive, default: GUI => Start GUI if no parameter is inserted)

 ### From IntelliJ's terminal
 1. Access the package CodexNaturalis/deliverables/Final/jar